 As is the case with all published work, this website results from my desire to share my research on this rich range of material.
 This project exemplifies the value of material culture for cross-disciplinary scholarly research and education.
 I chose a digital platform for the results of my research because its multimedia dimension is best suited to interactive access.
 A digital platform allows for continual updating, an asset to this project's recuperative nature as image and object-driven scholarship.
 Such flexibility also allows for further development with access to new technology.

 This online resource represents and curates digital surrogates for the physical objects in the Re-Envisioning Japan collection.
 We have prioritized making available the best possible digital surrogate for each object by reiteratively exploring ways to emphasize its materiality.

 The provenance of most of these objects before their acquisition is unknown; identifying, describing, and contextualizing them is continuous.
 This project is open-ended and, in this sense, a living document.
 I recently donated the physical collection to the Department of Rare Books and Special Collections and Preservation, University of Rochester River Campus Libraries.
 This will ensure long-term preservation and broader access.

-I believe these traces of Japan's past and the people who used these objects will deepen your understanding of Japan and its place in the 20th century world, just as they have deepened mine.
+I believe these traces of Japan's past and the people who used these objects will deepen your understanding of Japan and its place in the 20th-century world, just as they have deepened mine.

 Joanne Bernardi, Ph.D.

-Japanese Studies/Film and Media Studies
+Japanese Studies & Visual and Cultural Studies

 Department of Modern Languages and Cultures